 There are special cases, however, where designated donations are sought out and which add to the amount already budgeted by the Committee for a particular purpose.
-Such special cases require prior approval by the CFSC Executive or the CFSC Board:
+Such special cases require prior approval by the CFSC Executive or the CFSC Board and include:

-- CFSC-Monthly Meeting partnerships: Situations where CFSC and a Monthly Meeting develop a partnership on a project. - Matching funding requirements: Situations where CFSC has to find matching funds to meet CIDA obligations or the expectations of a granting body, such as a foundation.
+- CFSC-Monthly Meeting partnerships: Situations where CFSC and a Monthly Meeting develop a partnership on a project. - Matching funding requirements: Situations where CFSC has to find matching funds to meet the expectations of a granting body.
 Staff may approach both individual and institutional donors (such as Monthly Meetings) for designated donations for the project.
 Staff and other fund raisers are obliged to encourage donors to maintain their current level of undesignated donation to CFSC when they designate a donation for a particular project, so as not to disadvantage the ongoing work of CFSC.
-The decision, however, is entirely that of the donor. - Special arrangements with an external body: Situations where a CFSC partner on a project (such as Pueblo Partisans) or a CFSC-approved project group (such as the now-defunct Quaker International Affairs Working Group) is doing the primary fund raising for a project.
+The decision, however, is entirely that of the donor. - Special arrangements with an external body: Situations where a CFSC partner on a project or a CFSC-approved project (such as the now-defunct Quaker International Affairs Program) is doing the primary fund raising for a project.
 Staff and other fund raisers are obliged to encourage donors to maintain their current level of undesignated donation to CFSC when they designate a donation for a particular project, so as not to disadvantage the ongoing work of CFSC.
 The decision, however, is entirely that of the donor.